earthly/website/blog/_posts/2021-11-03-bash-variables.md

 ## Passing Variables as Arguments in Bash

-Command-line arguments follow the same rules as local variables.
 If you need to send in arguments that contain spaces, you want to use quotes (double or single).

 ~~~{.bash caption=">_"}
 > ./args.sh "a b" 'c d'